 Having finished A Fully Digital Audio System Installation with Dante.
-There are so many advantages surely to be taken in. ( the future after now hopefully again ) Analog or Digital , the Reliability Having earth of power sources analog hard wired together over many Rooms can be made to work, until the set-up is disturbed.
-This is an inevitability in a busy place with Zones that have their own set of functions.
-The Digital link does not amplify a… Continue Reading »The Wonderful World of Digital Matrices
+There are so many advantages.
+Analog or Digital , the Reliability Having sources analog hard wired together over many Rooms can be made to work, until the set-up is disturbed.
+The Digital audio link does not amplify a mixture of low power Signals to & from the various power sources, earth and signal connections.
+There are no signal interference, it works or it does not.
+Sound Quality Loss over Distance,… Continue Reading »The Wonderful World of the Digital Matrix

 How to make a good old Speaker better..
 Now 4 x Grundig Audiorama 8000 in stock.
 Finished with new Paint.
 Utilizing them as mid tops on a active 3 way sub i found then a little to much compressing. and after having glance inside i noticed the thin wiring used back then.
 So out came the Solder and 2.5 copper from and to the Xovers now.
 The difference is clearly to hear.
 More drive and better punch.
 The Tweeters are… Continue Reading »Making a Good old Speaker even Better